marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 ![](/blog/draft-aroa/art/20241228_181752.heic.jpg)

 Marsha Linehan argues that BPD is caused by both a genetic vulnerability and environmental stressors (*biosocial model*).
 The major symptoms are unstable relationships, a distorted sense of self, intense emotions, fear of abandonment, impulsivity, self-harm, and dissociation.
 This tough disorder may, however, improve significantly with consistent therapy and, in some cases, supplementary medication.
-Meeting more people who face it has been an honor --- they are truly the most compassionate!
+Meeting more people who face it has been an honor --- they are the most compassionate!

 ![](/blog/draft-aroa/art/20241228_181756.heic.jpg)

+TODO: maybe use this lifeline instead: https://988lifeline.org/

 If you ever have suicidal thoughts, please reach for help.
 This website contains some resources in [Spanish](https://ifdsurvive.com/) and this one in [English](TODO).
 You can donate here or here.
-Caring for someone with BPD can also be challenging, sometimes making you feel like "walking on eggshells".
-But education and support groups help a lot to learn healthy boundaries and how to best support the person.
+Caring for someone with BPD can also be challenging, making you feel like "walking on eggshells".
+Education and support groups help to learn healthy boundaries and how to best support the person.

 ![](/blog/draft-aroa/art/20231210_212726.heic.jpg)